 "You shall not pass!"
-Ed chided mimicking the Gandalf character from that stupid movie Robin and Gene forced Joan to go see with them that one Christmas.
+Ed chided mimicking the Gandalf character from that stupid movie Robin and Gene had forced her to go see with them that one Christmas.
 "I mean it Ed.
 I'm not in the mood."
-Joan shifted her weight to one side and placed her fist on her hip, cocking her head the other direction trying to look serious and tough.
-In her other hand she had her late husband's shoes.
+Joan shifted her weight to one side and placed her fist on her hip cocking her head the other direction trying to look serious and tough.
+In her other had she had her late husband's shoes.